-Uterine leiomyomas (fibroids) are the most common benign (non-cancerous) tumors of the uterus.
-While some women with uterine fibroids may have to deal with pain, urinary urgency, bloating, or menstrual changes, many women don’t have any symptoms.
-Many women think their symptoms like heavy bleeding are normal, or ignore their discomfort for fear of getting treatment.
+Fibroids are common tumors that grow in the uterus.
+Some women with fibroids may have to deal with pain, urinary urgency, bloating, or menstrual changes.
+On the other hand, many don’t experience symptoms.
+Many women think their symptoms are normal, or they ignore it in fear of getting treatment.

-How women experience symptoms of uterine fibroids depends on the number, location, and size of the fibroids.
-In 30 to 40 percent cases, fibroids include symptoms such as an increased menstrual flow which can lead to anemia, cramping, and pain.
+Symptoms of uterine fibroids depends on the number, location, and size of the fibroids.
+In 30 to 40 percent of cases, fibroids include symptoms like heavy menstrual flow.
+This can lead to anemia, cramping, and pain.
 African-American women may have more severe fibroid symptoms.
-Women with large fibroids may experience symptoms like pelvic pressure on the uterus, bladder dysfunction, or increased urinary frequency, along with heavy bleeding.
-These symptoms can interfere with the quality of life of the women suffering from uterine fibroids.
+Women with large fibroids may experience symptoms like pelvic pressure on the uterus, bladder issues, or increased urinary frequency.
+These symptoms can interfere with overall quality of life.

-An examination of your pelvis may reveal a mass or enlarged uterus if you have uterine fibroids.
-A hemoglobin evaluation will allow for the detection of iron deficiency if you report of heavy bleeding during or in between your periods.
-An ultrasound test is one of the best ways to detect uterine fibroids.
-Due to its widespread availability and being inexpensive, ultrasounds are commonly used for the diagnosis of tumors in uterus.
+A pelvic-exam may reveal an large uterus if you have fibroids.
+A consultation will allow for the detection of anemia if you experience heavy bleeding during or in between your periods.
+An ultrasound is one of the best ways to detect uterine fibroids.
+Due to its availability and affordability, ultrasounds are useful for the diagnosis of tumors in the uterus.

 Managing your fibroid symptoms

-While it is important to go to a fibroid specialist if you are experiencing any of the above symptoms, there are some pain management strategies you can try at home until you can get in to see a doctor.
-These include balancing your hormones naturally, adding more organic and detoxifying foods to your diet are all easy ways to manage pain.
+There are some pain management strategies you can try at home until you can see a doctor.
+Balancing your hormones naturally, adding more organic and detoxifying foods to your diet are all easy ways to manage pain.